 The Netherlands has 17 million inhabitants, 22 million bicycles and 35,000 kilometers cycle path.
 It ranks 7 in the latest country sustainability ratings and it has preserved and restored much of its cultural heritage.
 However, the climate crisis will have serious implications.
 25% of the country is already below sea level and more low lands "polders" are sinking due to agricultural practices.
 Nitrogen emissions from livestock (cattle and pigs) and traffic are highest of Europe and cause huge biodiversity loss in nature areas.

-Facing overtourism in several areas, achieving sustainability in tourism is a priority for the Netherlands government.
+Facing over-tourism in several areas, achieving a sustainable tourism in the Netherlands is a priority for the government.
 One of their key actions is to spread tourism throughout the country away from more touristic places, as well as encouraging near-by tourism for local people.

 In the words of Thomas Heerkens of Landal Greenparks: